 Main Character is Frustrating

 Although I quite enjoyed this book and its storyline, I struggled with the main character, Molly.
 She makes so many horrible decisions that are frustrating to read.
 Molly is a drama queen and runs havoc on the other characters’ lives in 99 Days.
 It is understandable that she is acting out due to her current circumstances, but there was too much melodrama for my taste.
 I suppose these flaws make her a relatable character for some, but I found it a little bit over the top.

-Definitely a book that is a sure fire read for the beach.
+99 Days by Katie Cotugno is definitely a book that is a sure fire read for the beach.
 It contains a unique plot and certainly does not lack in the drama department.
 This fast-paced book is one to pick up if you are heavily into the contemporary genre.